wcjordan/gcp-setup/README.md

 Set the oauth_client_id & oauth_client_secret variables in Terraform Cloud
 For more details see [Google Login Plugin](https://github.com/jenkinsci/google-login-plugin/blob/master/README.md) & [StackOverlow](https://stackoverflow.com/a/55595582)

-### Add Secrets
-See instructions within each repos README

 ## Apply Terraform to create GKE cluster and install Jenkins
 Run Terraform from Terraform Cloud